teknohog/ebuilds/README.txt

 media-video/yle-dl-1.99.9 from http://users.tkk.fi/~aajanki/rtmpdump-yle/

-net-p2p/imule-1.4.7.1 from http://echelon.i2p/imule/
+net-p2p/imule-2.3.1.2 from http://echelon.i2p/imule/
-(USE=daemon does not work at the moment)
+(The USEs daemon and remote do not work at the moment.
+You can use xpra to get a similar effect with local and remote connections.)